Oscarmle06/Videojuego_Software/README.md

 This repository is organized into several main directories to facilitate navegation of the project's documentation, source code, assets and other supporting materals.

 ## Game
-Contains the game's implementation, including the source code, assets and sprites currently implemented and instructions for dowloading and running the project.
+Contains the game's implementation, including the source code, assets and sprites currently implemented and instructions for downloading and running the project.

 ## Sprites
 A centralized library containing all sprites created for the project.
 These include sprites that are currently implemented in the game and experimental/future assets not yet integrated.
 Shows the evolution of the game's visual design.